spotinst/help/src/docs/elastigroup/tutorials/elastigroup-actions-menu/create-notifications.md

 - `Detach as part of deployment` – Standard detach of “Blue” instances in a deployment.
 - `Instance replacement` – Spot Interruption / instance terminated on AWS / User detached without decrementing capacity.
 - `Replacement has finished` – In case of “replacement finished with Error”, the new instances will be detached with this reason / Detached as a part of a proactive replacement (when not covered by any of the following reasons).
-- `Replacement of type ‘Fixing Strategy’ has finished`
+- `Replacement of type ‘Fixing Strategy' has finished`
-- `Replacement of type ‘Preventive’ has finished`
+- `Replacement of type ‘Preventive' has finished`
-- `Replacement of type ‘Unhealthy Instance’ has finished`
+- `Replacement of type ‘Unhealthy Instance' has finished`
-- `Replacement of type ‘Signal Timeout’ has finished`
+- `Replacement of type ‘Signal Timeout' has finished`
-- `Replacement of type ‘Spot Type Preference’ has finished`
+- `Replacement of type ‘Spot Type Preference' has finished`
-- `Replacement of type ‘Reserved Instance Utilization’ has finished`
+- `Replacement of type ‘Reserved Instance Utilization' has finished`
-- `Replacement of type ‘Expensive Spot’ has finished`
+- `Replacement of type ‘Expensive Spot' has finished`

 ### Instance Terminated